 Our guide to a highly persuasive methodology that can help you tie user research to actual business KPIs.

-If you’re looking for a simple way to show stakeholders that your product is definitively getting better through user research ...
+Show stakeholders that your product is definitively getting better through user research.